pmean/build-website/text/07/NotBlackAndWhilte.md

 chapter 4 it was biological plausibility.
 One of the reviewers of my book roundly criticized me for saying that randomization was overrated.
 It was like I was betraying my profession.
-But my point was not that you shouldn\'t randomize.
+But my point was not that you shouldn't randomize.
 Rather, it was that randomization does not confer on a study an immunity from criticism.
 Randomized studies have serious problems that are underappreciated.

-There\'s another important issue to remember here.
+There's another important issue to remember here.
 Studies are designed in a complex environment with a mix of competing demands.
 If you were studying the positive influences of breastfeeding on the health of a child, you would not normally randomize this type of study.
 First, it is